gwynrivers/3D_Morphometry_Toolbox/README.md

 # 3D Morphometry Toolbox

-A Python-based ArcGIS toolbox to generate 3D morphometric data of elongated landscape features at user-defined transect-segmented intervals
+A Python-based ArcGIS toolbox to generate 3D morphometric data of elongated landscape features at user-defined transect-segmented intervals.

 Journal: Computers and Geosciences